 - GDP per Capita: 13,080 USD

 We formerly knew the Pound as the lira.
-They used it since 1834 when it replaced several other currencies, including the Egyptian piastre, Indian Rupee, and Maria Theresa thaler.
+They had used it since 1834, when it replaced several other currencies, including the Egyptian piastre, Indian Rupee, and Maria Theresa thaler.

 Egypt has had a solid economic recovery since the political turmoil that shook its economy over recent years, with inflation reduced from more than 30 percent to less than ten percent.